bbenchoff/bbenchoff.github.io/pages/ThinkinMachine.md

 "It’s elegant, beautiful, but it doesn’t really do anything useful.
 For many of us, that was an ex in our 20s.
 Now it’s a computer."

 ## Contextualizing the build

-There's a few thoughts I've been ruminating about for a while with regards to design and technological progress.
-The thesis of this idea is that design is a product of technological capability.
+This project was insane, probably due to the mental space I was in while building it.
+Desperate soil yields desperate fruit, or something like that.
+This project began on month five of a 2-year long streak of unemployment, and if you've never been in that situation, I can't convey how mentally taxing it is.
+Every day, for a few hours in the morning, I'd cruise LinkedIn, put in a few applications, and then spend the rest of my time working on this machine.

+I got a few callbacks.
+Once every two months I'd have a company interested in me, have a second call, a third call, an interview with the team, and everything seems to go well.
+They like me.
+They call my references.
+My references say they like me.
+Then nothing.
+I thought about getting a Ouija board just so I can get some feedback.

+Months of that - years of that - will tear you down.
+You become nothing.
+You are not useful.
+You are a burden to everyone else.

+This project was my escape.
+Here, at least, I had some control.
+I could write some firmware for passing messages along the edges of a hypercube and at least I had some feedback because I have a logic analyzer on my desk.
+I'm serious when I say that were it not for this machine, I would not be here.

+In previous roles that were heavily dependent on the engineering output of rogue garage tinkerers, I came up with the Bob Vila hypothesis.
+The idea goes something like this: In the mid-90s, someone asked Bob Vila why _This Old House_ became a mainstay of public television.
+His answer?
+It was a recession.
+During the recession of the late 70s, people simply couldn't afford to fix up old Victorians in Boston, so they did it themselves.
+They needed someone to show them how to remodel a kitchen, and which walls not to take out when renovating a room.

+This theory can be extended to the incredible rise of amateur EE and MechE, with Arduinos and 3D printers and Maker Faires that coincided with the 2008 financial crisis.
+The dot com bubble had some really great software work despite Java.
+Going even further back Hewlett Packard was founded at the tail end of the depression.

+So that's the material conditions that led to me building this.
+It exists because of the environment that surrounds it.
+Not to distance myself too much from the work, but I really didn't build this, I was just the conduit through which it was created.
+This is true for a lot of things; everything is a product of the environment it was created in.

+This is how everything gets made.
 Take, for example, mid-century modern furniture.
 Eames chairs and molded plywood end tables were only possible after the development of phenolic resins during World War II.
 Without those, the plywood would delaminate.
 Technology enabled bending plywood, which enabled mid-century modern furniture.
 This was even noticed in the New York Times during one of the first Eames' exhibitions, with the headline, "War-Time Developed Techniques of Construction Demonstrated at Modern Museum".

 In fashion, there was an explosion of colors in the 1860s, brought about purely from the development of aniline dyes in 1856.
 Now you could have purple without tens of thousands of sea snails.
 McMansions, with their disastrous roof lines, came about only a few years after the nail plates and pre-fabbed roof trusses; those roofs would be uneconomical with hand-cut rafters and skilled carpenters.
 Raymond Loewy created Streamline Moderne because modern welding processes became practically possible in the 1920s and 30s.
 The Mannesmann seamless tube process was invented in 1885, leading to steel framed bicycles very quickly and once the process was inexpensive enough, applied to the Wassily chair, a Bauhaus masterpiece, in 1925.

 The Great Wave off Kanagawa was printed in 1831, and it couldn't have been created much earlier.
 A shipment of Prussian Blue arrived in Japan in 1747, but it was sent back for some reason.
 Prussian Blue wasn't used in Japan until 1752.
 Give that a few decades for fashion to catch on, and by 1831 Hokusai was carving the Great Wave.
 Two decades before the black ships arrived to force Japan to open its ports to the world.
 The most famous piece of Japanese art exists because of European imports.

-The point is, technology enables design.
+The point is, things exist because of the environment they were created in.
 And this Thinking Machine could not have been built any earlier.

 The original Connection Machine CM-1 was built in 1985 thanks to advances in VLSI design, peeling a few guys off from the DEC mill, and a need for three-letter agencies to have a terrifically fast computer.
 It could only have been built in the 1980s, when VLSI fabs had spare capacity, DARPA had a budget to turn Moscow into glass, and the second AI boom made massively parallel anything look fundable.
 My machine had different factors that led to its existence.